 Posted on January 27, 2017

-Here are today’s five things to know about Chocolate Cake:
+Here are today’s five things to know about Chocolate:

 The first French word for chocolate mousse translates in English to“chocolate mayonnaise”.